 Effective: July 14, 2017

-Instrument Marketing, Inc. (“Instrument,” “we,” “us,” “our”) is committed to letting you know how we will collect and use your personally identifiable information.
+Instrument LLC (“Instrument,” “we,” “us,” “our”) is committed to letting you know how we will collect and use your personally identifiable information.
 This Privacy Statement is applicable to your use of the Instrument’s websites (the “Website”).
 We have established this Privacy Statement to let you know the kinds of information we may gather when you use the Website, why we gather your information, what we use your information for, when we might disclose your information, and how you can manage your information.

 This Privacy Statement does not apply to information that users may submit to us offline, by email or other electronic file transmission not facilitated by our Website, or to third-party websites that may be linked to or from the Website.
 We are not responsible for the actions and privacy policies of third-party websites.